Los Angeles Breach of Employment Contract Attorneys

 10. Statute of Frauds

-Although oral contracts are valid and enforceable in California, certain contracts must be in writing: contracts involving sales of real estate; sale of goods worth more than $500.00; contracts to pay debt of another; leases for more than one year; contracts that cannot be performed within one year and contracts for marriage.
+Although oral contracts are valid and enforceable in California, certain contracts must be in writing: contracts involving sales of real estate; sale of goods worth more than $500.00; contracts to pay the debt of another; leases for more than one year; contracts that cannot be performed within one year and contracts for marriage.

 11. Lack of Consideration

 Consideration refers to promising to do something that you are not obligated to do or refraining from doing something that you have a legal right to do.
 Consideration must be mutual.
 This generally requires each party to give up something as such, a promise to provide a gift does not qualify as a valid contract even if it is in writing.
 Thus, if consideration is not mutual, the contact is not enforceable.

 Remedies for Breach of Employment Contract in Los Angeles